jh3nd3rs0n/jargyle/README.md

 ```

-`com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#5-10-managing-socks5-users-for-username-password-authentication) whose file name is provided as a string value
+`com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.XmlFileSourceUsernamePasswordAuthenticator`: This class authenticates the username and password based on the [XML file of users](#5-10-managing-socks5-users-for-username-password-authentication) whose file name is provided as a string value.

 Partial command line example: